johnscodes/RoboND-Rover-Project/README.md

 ### Write up Report
 If you want to see my "test data", unzip the file johnsRover for raw img and csv file of my rover

-The test ouput video can be found in the folder titled output.
+The test ouput video and screenshot of the rover in action can be found in the folder titled output.

 Navigate to the code folder and you will find: